nk56399/Project-2-Group-8/README.md

 ### Top 10 Selling Authors:

 - Purpose: This chart shows the top ten authors who generate the highest total sales.
-- Relevance: Helps managers identify which authors consistently bring revenue, and deserve promotion, space, and priority.
+- Relevance: Helps managers identify which authors consistently bring revenue, and deserve space and priority in the online bookstore.

 ### Revenue by Publisher:

 - Purpose: This chart shows which publishers contribute the most financially.
-- Relevance: Helps managers evaluate publisher performance, plan partnerships strategically, and negotiate future contracts.
+- Relevance: Helps managers evaluate publisher performance, plan partnerships strategically, and negotiate future contracts with the most popular publishers.

 ### Sales Trend by Publication Year:

 - Purpose: This chart shows how book sale differ across publication years.
-- Relevance: Reveals whether older or newer books drive revenue, and gives a clear view or demand, revenue, and trends.
+- Relevance: Reveals whether older or newer books drive revenue, and gives a clear view of demand, revenue, and trends.